 Our Camp Lejeune lawyers only get paid if you do, so there’s no financial risk to filing a claim with our team.

-Is there a class action lawsuit for Camp Lejeune water contamination?
+Is there a Camp Lejeune class action lawsuit?

 Because this legislation is still so new, claims have not been consolidated into a Camp Lejeune class action lawsuit or multidistrict litigation at this point.